GreatladyP247/learngithub/README.md

 # learngithub
-Learning github for the first time
+Learning github for the first time!